-A diet high in saturated fat has been associated with a reduced sperm count.
+A high in has been associated with a reduced sperm count.

 A study of 99 men who were attending an American fertility clinic discovered that those on junk food diets had poorer sperm quality.